PE is a simple score of efficiency. To improve it, you will need more information.

 Manufacturers are in a unique position where they can fairly easily scale their standardization efforts.
 They can start by standardizing core processes on a single shop floor.
-When they’re ready, they can expand it to other floors and use the same knowledge to optimize processes at other facilities.
+When they’re ready, they can expand it to other floors and facilities.

 Standardization of the production floor can include everything from the layout of the production lines to how you enter asset information into maintenance software to how you execute visual inspections during quality control.

 This is a great use of a CMMS like Limble that guides your team through maintenance activities using work orders and established checklists.
 PM and WO checklists are easy to create to make sure the whole team is doing the work the right way the first time.

 The idea is to define the most efficient way to work and make sure everyone follows best practices.
 The best way to put workflow standardization in practice is to start writing SOPs.

 Every process has a few bottlenecks.
 Eliminating bottlenecks is a great way to increase your productivity without buying more equipment or hiring more people.